Associate Professor

 Ahmed Al-Rawi

 I am an Associate Professor of News, Social Media, and Public Communication at the School of Communication at Simon Fraser University.
-Between 2019 until 2023, I directed the Disinformation Project whose findings and insights were featured in different outlets nationally and internationally.
+Since 2019, I have been the Director of the Disinformation Project whose findings and insights were featured in different outlets nationally and internationally.

 Currently, I am running two SSHRC-funded projects.
 The first one is "Mediated Racism and Democracy" which focuses on investigating the issues of racism and democracy in news and social media content as well as from the perspective of racialized Canadian politicians and journalists, partly to understand whether racism negatively influences democracy.
 The second project examines the framing of the opioid crisis in Canada with a focus on the news coverage and social media posts, and how blame is predominantly assigned in each medium.